koto-lang/koto/crates/cli/docs/about.md

 - **Integration with other languages:** There's currently no C API for Koto, which would allow it to be integrated with languages other than Rust.

-## Influences

-Koto was influenced by and is indebted to many other languages.
-- **Scope:** [Lua][lua] was a strong influence on Koto, showing the strength of a minimalistic feature-set in an embeddable scripting language.
-- **Syntax:** [Coffeescript][coffeescript] and [Moonscript][moonscript] show how
-  languages can be made easy on the eye by minimizing visual distractions, while also managing to avoid inexpressive terseness.
-- **Language Design:** Although the syntax and core purpose is very different, [Rust][rust] had a huge impact on Koto's design.
-In particular Rust's [rich iterator support][rust-iterators] was a major influence on emphasizing the role of iterators in Koto.

 ## Tooling

 ### Editors